The Department of Motor Vehicles is the government agency responsible for keeping all accident reports.

 - Witnesses.
 They will also take down names and descriptions from any persons that were a witness to the accident.

-If you need help with a car accident, call River Run Law.
-We are a 5-star, highly-rated personal injury firm in Virginia.
 Our client’s testimonials showcase their satisfaction with the results we are able to achieve.
 Take advantage of our free initial consultation to discuss your injuries to see if you have a case.
+Contact us today to get started.

 Obtaining Copies of Virginia Traffic Accident Reports